-Decision making:
+Award-making:

-- (i) Defines the issues in dispute accurately and clearly. - (ii) Demonstrates good judgement in decision-making under time constraints. - (iii) Demonstrates legal acumen in procedural decision-making and contract interpretation. - (iv) Assimilates new information rapidly and accurately. - (v) Gains and demonstrates an accurate understanding of complex and voluminous case - (vi) Appreciates aspects of the case that are particularly important or difficult and responds accordingly. - (vii) Appreciates the relative importance of each item of evidence and reflects this in their directions and decisions.
+- (i) Demonstrates good judgement in managing procedure and legal award-making. - (ii) Demonstrates legal acumen in procedural and substantive award-making. - (iii) Assimilates new information and arguments rapidly and accurately. - (iv)Gains and demonstrates an accurate understanding of complex and voluminous case material. - (v) Appreciates aspects of the case that are particularly important or difficult and responds accordingly. - (vi)Appreciates the relative importance of each item of evidence and reflects this in their procedural awards and written award.